SEARCH

 Glazed Units:

-Before cleaning a glazed PVCu product, ensure that all hand or wrist jewellery has been removed to avoid scratching the product.
-Remove atmospheric build-up including dirt or grime with a warm, soapy solution.
 Products with Georgian Bars can be cleaned using this same method.
 If your product has leaded bars, ensure not to apply too much pressure to the lead as this could cause it to become dislodged.
 Please note: Exterior lead oxidises because of contact with the elements – this is a natural phenomenon.

 Self-cleaning Glass and Polycarbonate:

+Polycarbonate conservatories can be cleaned in the same manner as PVCu windows and doors – a warm, soapy solution and soft cloth.
 For self-cleaning glass it is essential that no abrasive or solvent based cleaners are used on the exterior glazing surface, as it could permanently remove the self-cleaning properties.
 On the internal glazing surface, your typical household glass cleaner can be used.

 Lubrication